tmcphillips/senior-design-group10/README.md

     </configuration>
 </plugin>
 ```
 7. Save edits made to the `pom.xml` file, and run `$ mvn clean install`.
-You can know build the project from an intellij or eclipse project!
+You can now build the project from an intellij or eclipse project!